cosmosking2050/API/1.3/CONTENTS/METHODS/sendMMS.md

 ## sendMMS

 __Synopsis:__
 Sends an MMS defined in the XML containing slides of embedded with video, audio, images and/or text to a single or list of mobile numbers in international number format.
 SendMMS is a minor extension of the saveMMS function.
-This API function is only available on Dedicated Shortcodes
+This API function is only available on Dedicated Shortcodes.

 Prototype:
 ```xml